NTDLS/NTDLS.ReliableMessaging/README.md

 }

-//Class used to reply to a query. internal class MyQueryReply : IFrameQueryReply
+//Class used to reply to a query. internal class MyQueryReply : IFramePayloadQueryReply {
-{
     public string Message { get; set; }